Cranial Base Center

 Cranial base surgery has a long tradition at the University of Pittsburgh.
 The UPMC Center for Cranial Base Surgery—under the current direction of Paul Gardner, MD, in the Department of Neurological Surgery and Carl H. Snyderman, MD, MBA, in the Department of Otolaryngology—is the first skull base center to be established in North America and has pioneered both transcranial microscopic and endoscopic endonasal approaches to the skull base and brain.
 L. Dade Lunsford, MD, established the gamma knife center at UPMC and was also the first to introduce radiosurgery for the non-operative treatment of skull base tumors.

-Experts at the UPMC Center for Cranial Base Surgery, including associate director Juan Fernandez-Miranda, MD, and Eric Wang, MD, continue to lead the field of minimally invasive brain surgery by developing new techniques, tools and approaches that have made it possible to access many tumors, regardless of size.
-Since 1997, more than 2,500 endonasal surgeries have been performed in adults and children, making UPMC one of the busiest centers in the world for the surgical treatment of tumors of the pituitary region and cranial base.
-Children’s Hospital of Pittsburgh of UPMC is unique in its ability to provide comprehensive skull base surgery with a dedicated skull base team, combining out adult experience under the leadership of pediatric neurosurgeon Elizabeth Tyler-Kabara, MD, PhD.
+Experts at the UPMC Center for Cranial Base Surgery, including associate directors Juan Fernandez-Miranda, MD and Eric Wang, MD, continue to lead the field of minimally invasive brain surgery by developing new techniques, tools and approaches that have made it possible to access many tumors, regardless of size.
+Since 1997, more than 3000 endonasal surgeries have been performed in adults and children, making UPMC one of the busiest centers in the world for the surgical treatment of tumors of the pituitary region and cranial base.
+By combining this innovative approach with other minimally invasive approaches like transorbital and endoscopic-assisted retromastoid approaches, the team at UPMC provides the full array of options for cutting edge treatment of skull base disease.
+Children’s Hospital of Pittsburgh of UPMC is unique in its ability to provide comprehensive skull base surgery with a dedicated skull base team under the leadership of pediatric neurosurgeon Elizabeth Tyler-Kabara, MD, PhD.

 Drs.
-Gardner, Snyderman, Fernandez-Miranda, Wang, Tyler-Kabara, along with Tonya Stefko, MD, in oculoplastics, and Barry Hirsch, MD, and Andrew McCall, MD in neuro-otology, comprise a team of experts in cranial base surgery, advancing patient care through clinical outcomes studies, in-depth anatomical study, molecular science and genetics research and an international training program.
+Gardner, Snyderman, Fernandez-Miranda, Wang, and Tyler-Kabara, along with Tonya Stefko, MD, in ophthalmologic surgery, and Barry Hirsch, MD, and Andrew McCall, MD in neuro-otology, comprise a team of experts in cranial base surgery, advancing patient care through clinical outcomes studies, in-depth anatomical study, molecular science and genetics research and an international training program.